Anorme/misqabbi-backend/README.md

 Authentication is handled using Passport.js and JWT.
 Role-based access control is enforced via middleware.

-> For migration progress and implementation details, see [Migration Issue #1](https://github.com/anorme/misqabbi-store/issues/1)
+> For migration progress and implementation details, see [Migration Issue #3](https://github.com/anorme/misqabbi-store/issues/3)

-### 🔧 Middleware Under Development

-- `verifyToken`: Verifies JWTs and attaches user info to `req.user`
-- `checkAdmin`: Checks user role and allows access if `role === 'admin'`

-### 🛠️ How to Contribute

-If you're collaborating on this feature, here's how to get involved:

-- Review and refactor the following middleware files:
-  - `src/middleware/auth.middleware.js`
-  - `src/middleware/rbac.middleware.js`
-- Use `jsonwebtoken` to issue and verify tokens
-- Use Mongoose to query user roles from the `User` model
-- Test with the `/api/admin/dashboard` route

-> 🔄 This section will be updated once the migration is complete.
-For now, treat it as a living guide to help coordinate contributions.

 ---